aws-samples/aws-blockchain-node-runners/lib/scroll/README.md

     ```
    > NOTE:
    > Example configuration parameters are set in the local `.env-sample` file.
 You can find more examples inside `sample-configs` directory.

-   > NOTE:
-   > You will need access to a fully-synced Ethereum Mainnet RPC endpoint before running l2geth.
-Please be reminded to update `L2GETH_L1_ENDPOINT` in `.env` file.

 4. Deploy common components such as IAM role